karthikiyengar/portfolio/content/fp-patterns.md

 //=> First (Just 5)
 ```

-Using the power of First, let’s try creating a function that attempts to get the first available property on an object.
+Using the power of `First`, let’s try creating a function that attempts to get the first available property on an object.

 ```javascript
 import { curry, First, mreduceMap, flip, prop, compose } from "crocks";